valnoxy/t440p-oc/README.md

       * [Create a offline install media (Optional)](#create-a-offline-install-media-optional)
    * [Upgrade macOS / Switch or update EFI](#%EF%B8%8F-upgrade-macos--switch-efi)

+> Note: See the wiki for more tweaks etc.

 ## 🔔 Information
 This guide is only for the Lenovo ThinkPad T440p.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.